FINTLabs/fint-coding-guidelines/README.md

 * Do not rely on test order.
 * Keep the tests simple, avoid the use of frameworks if possible (_do not use the Spring container in the test if it is not necessary_).
 * Consistency, the tests should pass or fail in a consistent manner.
 If you have a test that is unstable, delete it/rewrite it.
+* Prefer to test private methods through the public API.
 * Always run all tests before committing changes into the repository.

 ### Test naming